abe-frickelbude/spring-workshop-2019/presentation/slides/01-intro/01-02-spring-intro.md

 Note:

-- Tell about likely use cases
+* Tell about likely use cases
-- Tell a few pros and cons
+* Tell a few pros and cons
-- Tell how Spring focuses on minimizing boilerplate code
+* Tell how Spring focuses on minimizing boilerplate code

 Spring is not:
- - minimalist
+ * minimalist
- - functionally driven
+ * functionally driven
- - domain-driven
+ * domain-driven
- - JEE application framework (but uses servlet API for WebMVC)
+ * JEE application framework (but uses Servlet API for WebMVC)
- - Glorified servlet container initializer
+ * Glorified Servlet container initializer